Sky Mangel: 1989–1991

-When Sky is two years old, her mother Kerry Bishop (Linda Hartley-Clark) takes her to Erinsborough to meet her grandfather, Harold Bishop.
+When Sky is two years old, her mother Kerry takes her to Erinsborough to meet her grandfather, Harold Bishop.
 Kerry had been estranged from her father for a number of years.
 Harold is shocked to see Kerry and Sky, but is happy to have a granddaughter.
 He invites Kerry and Sky to move in with him and his wife Madge (Anne Charleston).

-A few months after moving into Ramsay Street, Kerry marries Joe Mangel (Mark Little) and Sky gains a brother, Toby (Finn Greentree-Keane; Ben Guerens), when Joe and Kerry officially adopt each other's children.
+A few months after moving into Ramsay Street, Kerry marries Joe and Sky gains a brother, Toby (Finn Greentree-Keane; Ben Guerens), when Joe and Kerry officially adopt each other's children.
 During a picnic with Harold and Kerry, Sky is bitten by a Redback spider.
 She is rushed to hospital and recovers.
 A few months later, Madge is knocked unconscious while she is looking after Sky, and a chip pan catches fire.
 Sky and Madge are saved by the family's pet dog, Bouncer, who answers the telephone and barks for help.
 A pregnant Kerry is killed by a stray bullet while protesting against duck hunters.
 Sky is too young to know exactly what happened to her mother.

-Shortly after Kerry's death, Sky's father Eric Jensen (John Ley) shows up wanting custody of Sky.
+Shortly after Kerry's death, Sky's father Eric shows up wanting custody of Sky.
 Joe fights Eric for Sky, but the court awards custody to Eric.
 Joe takes Sky and Toby, but realises that he cannot live his life on the run and returns Sky to Eric.
 Eric later allows Sky to live with Joe.
 Sky gains a mother figure in the form of Joe's new wife, Melanie Pearson (Lucinda Cowden).
 Joe, Melanie and Sky move to the countryside.
 Joe and Melanie later divorce.